Teaching

 The Practice of Citizenship: Cooperation and Obligations in Democratic Life

-Undergraduate Course This course examines citizenship as both a practice of democratic life and a solution to cooperation problems.
-We integrate political theory, American political voices, and empirical political science to ask: What civic capacities sustain democracy, and what obligations do citizens and institutions share in cultivating them?
-Students will engage with classics from Aristotle to MLK, analyze modern empirical studies on trust, polarization, and civic education, and reflect on their own university’s role in preparing citizens.
+This course treats citizenship as both democratic practice and a solution to cooperation problems.
+Students engage political theory, American political voices, and empirical research to ask which civic capacities sustain democracy and what obligations citizens and institutions share in developing them.
+Readings span Aristotle to MLK and contemporary work on trust, polarization, and civic education.

 Introduction to American Politics